Jump to accessibility statement Skip to content

 Research

-I am currently completing my Professional Doctorate, exploring the reality of long term education for current Non-Medical Prescribers and how this may impact upon safe prescribing and patient care.
-I hope that this work will influence all prescribing activity across all aspects of healthcare.
+I am currently completing my Professional Doctorate, exploring the impact of civility on professional behaviours and clinical practice in nursing.
+I hope that this work will influence prescribing activity across all aspects of healthcare.

 • Nurse education